 This year we will be again using a wrist band system.
 When entering the main Michigan attraction festival site you will be asked to swap your ticket for a wrist band, you must wear this wrist band at all times, without it you may be asked to leave the festival.
 The wrist band will also allow you to visit/leave the site as you wish.

-On site we have plenty of parking, if camping you may park your car next to your tent, although please note you will not be able to move your car until after the event has finished (Monday 19th).
+On site we have plenty of parking, if camping you may park your car next to your tent in Troy, although please note you will not be able to move your car until after the event has finished (Monday 19th).

 Separate car parking is also available for those that need to leave early.